Brandon-E-Ramirez/Brandon-E-Ramirez/README.md

 **Digital Craftsman (Creator/Programmer/Problem Solver)**
 <p>
 Hello!
 I'm a computer science senior at UHCL.
 I love to challenge myself and find creative ways to solve complex problems.
 I like to make software that provides value to other people and the process of learning new and novel things.
-My interests are software/game development, and web dev :)
+My interests are software/game development, web dev, and open source :)
 </p>

 - 🤝 Hi, I’m @Brandon-E-Ramirez ... @yaboi_ramirez on Twitter